-Language and Thinking draws faculty from Bard College and from institutions throughout the United States and abroad.
+The Language and Thinking program draws faculty from Bard College and institutions throughout the United States and abroad.
 Our instructors include scholars and artists from a wide range of fields who are trained in the program’s innovative approach to interdisciplinary inquiry.

 -